THE NECESSARY EQUIPMENT

-- 1 strip of VVN TANAO NAVY BLUE OR WILD leather - Thickness 1.5 mm - minimum 1.25 m²
+- 1 strip of VVN TANAO NAVY BLUE OR WILD leather - 1.5 mm thick - minimum 1.25 m²

-Here we used a dyed vegetable tanned leather hide from our range, priced at over €100.
-For smaller budgets, we recommend selecting a firm or semi-soft semi-firm leather hide with a minimum thickness of 1.4 mm and a maximum thickness of 1.9 mm (e.g. coated split leather, patent split leather, cowhide, etc.).
+Here we used a vegetable-tanned, dyed leather hide from our range, priced over €100.
+For smaller budgets, we recommend selecting a firm or medium-firm leather hide with a minimum thickness of 1.4 mm and a maximum thickness of 1.9 mm (e.g., coated split leather, varnished split leather, cowhide...).

-- 1 VELVET - NATURAL suede pigskin split leather.
+- 1 piece of VELVET suede pigskin leather - NATURAL.
 Minimum recommended surface area: 0.55 m²

-- 1 jar of tokonole - Leather finishing gum - 120g OR 1 jar of edge finishing (if you choose mineral tanned leather).
+- 1 pot of tokonole - Leather finishing gum - 120g OR 1 pot of edge finishing (if you choose mineral tanned leather).

-- 2 meters of strand for bag handle - Diameter 6 mm
+- 2 meters of cord for bag handles - Diameter 6 mm

 - 2 round-tipped needles